-New York Fencing Academy (NYFA) was founded in 2010 by owner and head coach Misha Mokretsov and is located in the Coney Island neighborhood of Brooklyn, NY.
-NYFA has quickly become a center for excellence in epee, with one of the strongest competitive epee programs in the country.
-NYFA has already produced National and World Champions, and has members on the French junior national team and the USA cadet national team.
-NYFA provides private lessons, group classes, and camps for students of all ages and all levels, beginners to advanced.
-Visit www.fencenyfa.com for more info.
+New York Fencing Academy (NYFA) was founded in 2010 in Brooklyn, NY by owner and head coach Misha Mokretsov.
+In 2018, NYFA opened their second location in Port Washington, Long Island, NY.
+NYFA is a center for excellence in epee, with one of the strongest competitive epee programs in the country.
+NYFA has produced National and World Champions, and has members on the USA and French national teams.
+NYFA provides private lessons, group classes, after school programs, and camps for students of all ages and all levels, beginners to advanced.
+Visit http://www.fencenyfa.com for more info.

 Company: New York Fencing Academy

 Brooklyn: 2896 W 12th Street, Brooklyn, NY 11224, club phone: (718) 996-0426